Grunet/a11y-analytics/README.md

 #### Local Development

+The version of all dependencies are pinned down to a patch version.

-The version of Deno used locally for building and processing source code into the final snippets is pinned.
+The version of Deno used locally for building and processing source code into the final snippets is pinned down to a patch version.

 The version of Debian used as the base image for the dev container used in Github Codespaces is not pinned, to allow easy uptake of security patches.
 It's also in the stable release channel (buster) for Debian.